 Eye patching is recommended to stimulate vision in the weaker eye in children with lazy eyes.

 An untreated cataract may lead to blindness in many cases.
 Children are more vulnerable to vision problems due to untreated cataracts than adult-onset cataracts.

 Adults’ eyes are already developed, and they may have good vision after the cataract-removal surgery.
-However, a child’s eyes develop up to eight to ten years of age.
+However, the eyes of a child develop up until eight to ten years of age.
 A cataract could cause severe long-term vision problems in children since it may interfere with healthy eye development.

 Prevention Of Cataracts In Children

 Some causes of cataracts cannot be prevented in children.
-However, reducing sun exposure may help reduce the risks of some types of cataracts.
+However, reducing direct sun exposure of the eyes may help reduce the risks of some types of cataracts.
 Sunglasses and a wide-brimmed hat could help protect the child’s eyes from the sun.

 2. Childhood cataracts; National Health Service